cowboy/dotfiles/README.md

 ### Ubuntu
 Notes:

-* If APT hasn't been updated/upgraded recently, it might be a minute before you see anything.
+* You need to be an administrator (for `sudo`).
-* You'll have to enter your password for sudo.
+* If APT hasn't been updated or upgraded recently, it will probably be a few minutes before you see anything.

 ```sh
 sudo apt-get -qq update && sudo apt-get -qq upgrade && sudo apt-get -qq install curl && echo &&